Game Based Learning Projects

 a flowchart depicting the gameplay of TrachAcademy

-Aquatic Adventures Birthday Party Game
+Aquatic Adventures Birthday Party VR Game

 Aquatic Adventures is a lesson idea pitch with the goal of conceptualizing a creative, engaging, and impactful lesson idea in a short amount of time.
 The brief gave no other instructions or content besides requesting objectives, target skills, and an outline.

 I chose to place my lesson in the social situation of a birthday party to teach the expected components of a birthday party.
 The goal of the lesson is for Autistic children to manage their sensory needs by anticipating what to expect at a birthday party.
-I decided to make the lesson a game and to blend the gameworld party theme into the user experience.
+I decided to make the lesson a game and to blend the game world party theme into the user experience.

 Aquatic Adventures gives the learner choices in how to navigate the party with feedback and opportunities for support from a pedagogical agent.